hananoyama/architectural_kata/README.md

 <a name="questions"/>

 ## Questions

+These were some of the questions we posed to ourselves.
+The answers were derived from a combination of reading the presentation transcript and assumptions based on what we could learn about the smart fridges and point of sale software.

 * How should feedback be handled?
   * How does handling survey feedback differ from handling meal feedback?
     * survey feedback is merchant-initiated and merchant reviews it at their own leisure (merchant pushes to customer)